The Golden Child (album)

-The Golden Child is the debut studio album by American rapper YK Osiris.
-It was released on October 11, 2019 through Def Jam Recordings.
+The Golden Child is the debut studio album by American singer and rapper YK Osiris.
+It was released on October 11, 2019.
+It is Osiris' only album released under Def Jam Recordings; he was released from the label in late 2022.
 It features guest appearances from Jah Vinci, Kehlani, Russ, Tory Lanez and Ty Dolla $ign.

 The album debuted at number 90 on the US Billboard 200 chart.
 The lead single, Kiwi-produced song "Valentine" was certified Gold by the Recording Industry Association of America on April 25, 2019.
 The second single, "Worth It", was certified Platinum by the RIAA on October 30, 2019, and became Osiris' first song to hit the Billboard Hot 100 chart.